TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

 .. code-block:: none

-   [BUGFIX] Invalid session token on creating content element in admin panel
+   [BUGFIX] Invalidate session token on creating content element in admin panel

 Should have been: